By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 - Eat testosterone boosting foods like beef, tuna, egg yolk, low-fat milk, beans, etc.

-When natural means fail to increase your low testosterone levels, then it is best to try other treatments like testosterone replacement therapy (TRT).
+When natural means fail to increase low free testosterone levels, your doctor may prescribe a hormone therapy like testosterone replacement therapy (TRT).

-TRT is a treatment suitable for people who have abnormally low testosterone.
-In this treatment, testosterone injections, pellets, gels, patches, etc., are given to the patients to increase their testosterone levels.
-So far, this treatment has helped many people with their low testosterone.
+TRT is prescribed to men with hypogonadism or abnormally low testosterone levels.
+In this treatment, testosterone injections, pellets, gels, creams, patches, etc., are given to the patients to increase their hormone levels.

 Evidence Based Research